davidkastner/pyQMMM/README.md

 ## 1. Overview
 PyQMMM is a package for accelerating structure to simulation QM, MD, and QM/MM workflows.
-The package contains useful tools for all stages of multiscale simulation prep.
+The package contains useful tools for all stages of multiscale simulation preparation.
 As the package is designed to accelerate research in the Kulik group at MIT, much of the functionality is built around the Amber-TeraChem interface.
 It's current purpose is to act as a utility sandbox for several in-house projects.